Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experimental setting

 The Siamese ConvNets Siam-Diff, SNUNet, and DTCDSCN are commonly used as change detection baselines, whereas BIT, AMTNet, and ScratchFormer represent recent methods combining Siamese ConvNets with transformers.
-On the other hand, L-UNet and Multi-Task L-UNet are benchmark methods for multi-temporal change detection.
-Finally, HRNet was employed by the winning approach of the SpaceNet 7 challenge for building segmentation, whereas U-Net was used as the baseline method \cite{van2021spacenet}.
-Both methods also served as a LULC segmentation baseline for the WUSU dataset \cite{shi2023openWUSU}.
-Finally, it should be noted that Multi-Task L-UNet and DTCDSCN are multi-task methods that perform change detection and building segmentation.
+On the other hand, L-UNet and Multi-Task L-UNet are benchmark methods for multi-temporal change detection.It should be noted that Multi-Task L-UNet and DTCDSCN are multi-task methods that perform change detection and building segmentation.
+Finally, U-TAE, TSViT and U-TempoNet are recent segmentation methods for SITS inputs that can be adopted for multi-temporal change detection without architectural changes.